leahgibson/sailnet_pops_data_analysis/README.md

 To use this code, download all postcorrected and cleaned POPS data from the ARM Data Discovery and put in a directory within the sailnet_pops_data_analysis directory called ''data''.
 From there, all analysis can be done in the main.py file.

+This code is still a work in progress.